 ArtWay North and Park Hill Station

-ULC purchased the 9.4-acre Park Hill Village West (PHVW) site in 2013.
+ULC purchased the 9.4-acre Park Hill Village West master site in 2013.
 This was ULC’s largest acquisition using Denver’s TOD Fund.
 Located at the 40th & Colorado Station along RTD’s A-Line commuter rail, this is an area of northeast Denver where many families lack access to affordable housing, high-performing schools, and quality healthcare.
-This investment opportunity created a new partnership between ULC, Piton, and Gary Community Investments to support ULC’s development plans to create community benefits.
-Park Hill Station Apartments, developed by DelWest, opened in 2016.
-These 156 permanently affordable homes are phase one of this master site development, with future phases of construction to be planned upon community outreach and engagement and could include up to 300,000 SF of community and commercial space as well as additional housing.
+This investment opportunity created a new partnership between ULC, the Piton Foundation, and Gary Community Ventures to support development that creates community benefits.
+Park Hill Station Apartments, developed by DelWest, opened in 2016; these 156 permanently affordable homes are phase one of this master site development.
+Future phases of construction following community outreach and engagement could include more affordable housing, along with community and commercial space.
 ArtWay North is a destination along the future 303 ArtWay.

 Dahlia Apartments